July 9-22, 2022

 Off campus overnight field program

-with Mason London, HSU Research Scientist, & Alison O'Dowd, HSU Professor
+with Mason London, Humboldt Research Scientist, & Alison O'Dowd, Humboldt Professor

-There are three main themes that we will be using to explore topics of restoration throughout this course: Ecology/Natural History, Cultural Environmental History, and Field Survey Methods (such as monitoring amphibians, fish, benthic macroinvertebrates and plants).
 The Klamath River flows 253 miles from Southern Oregon to the California coast, draining a basin of more than 15,000 square miles.
 The Klamath River was once the third most productive salmon and steelhead river in the West, surpassed only by the Columbia and the Sacramento Rivers.
 With a long history of impact and over-allocated resources, the Klamath Basin faces numerous water quality and quantity challenges.
-Since the 1860s, the watershed and its fisheries have been subject to negotiation, with negotiations intensifying in recent history.
-Because of these issues, more focus and interest are directed towards the restoration of this region’s ecological and natural resources.

-The Klamath River Basin is an ideal location to study restoration, ecology, and natural history because of the expansive diversity in habitat types, hydrology, geology, ecology, land ownership, and land use.
-There are numerous restoration projects that have previously, currently and are planned to occur within the Klamath Basin that incorporate all of these themes in one way or another.
-One restoration project of particular focus in this course will be the removal of four large dams on the mainstem Klamath River, which is scheduled to begin in 2022 and will be the largest dam removal project in history.
+The Klamath River Basin is an ideal location to study restoration, ecology, and natural history because of the expansive diversity in habitat types, hydrology, geology, ecology, vegetative communities, land ownership, and land use.
+Numerous restoration projects within the Klamath Basin incorporate all of these themes in one way or another.
+One restoration project of particular focus in this course will be the upcoming removal of four large dams on the mainstem Klamath River, which is scheduled to begin in 2023 and will be the largest dam removal project in history.

-We will explore the California portion of this basin through hiking, backpacking, rafting, snorkeling and driving.
-We will visit Iron Gate dam and reservoir, high alpine lakes that contribute to the headwaters of the Trinity River (a tributary of the Klamath), deep clear pools of the Salmon River via snorkel and mask, and observe the banks of the Klamath River as we raft down the mid-Klamath region.
-Throughout our exploration of the basin we will learn about principles of restoration, ecology, and natural history as we meet with representatives from local nonprofits, government agencies, and Native American tribes.
+We will explore the California portion of this Klamath Basin through hiking, rafting, snorkeling and driving.
+We will visit Iron Gate Dam and reservoir, high alpine lakes, deep clear pools of the Salmon River via snorkel and mask, and experience the Klamath River first-hand as we raft down the mid-Klamath region.
+Throughout our exploration of the Basin, we will learn about principles of restoration, ecology, and natural history as we meet with representatives from local nonprofit organizations, government agencies, and Native tribes.

 Following this program, students should have a working knowledge of and experience in: